 The brain’s natural reaction is to jolt the body briefly awake and interrupting your sleep, so that you can breath.
 However, over the course of the night, such interruptions can be constant, preventing the person from reaching the deep level of sleep that is crucial to get proper rest.
 With time, this could lead to other serious conditions.
 That is why it is important to get a timely sleep apnea treatment in Ottawa.

 Sleep Apnea Causes

 Obstructive Sleep Apnea occurs when the muscles at the back of your throat relax.
-The main function of these muscles is to support the soft palate, the side walls of the throat, your tonsils, and your tongue.
-When these muscles relax, the airway narrows or closes completely at the moment when you breathe in.
+The main function of these muscles is to support the soft palate, your tongue, your tonsils, and the side walls of the throat.
+Whenever these muscles relax, the airway narrows or closes completely at the moment when you take a breath in.

 You are unable to get sufficient air, which lowers the levels of oxygen in your blood.
 The brain senses that you can’t breathe and briefly wakes you up from sleep, so that your airway can be reopened.
 This awakening is very brief, and many times you would not even remember it.

 You might choke, snort, or gasp.
 This pattern can be repeated five to thirty times each hour, all night long, impairing your ability to reach restful phases of sleep.